sowmaster/esjacobians/README.md

 This repository is built on [hypertorch](https://github.com/prolearner/hypertorch).
 You can get started with the simple examples in IPython notebooks HyperRepresentation.ipynb and DeepHyperRepresentation.ipynb.

 This repo is under construction.
-More is coming soon!